For people who need a deeper level of care but are well enough to continue living at home, we offer outpatient programs that provide:

 Meeting five days a week (Monday – Friday, 9:15 to 12:30 or 1:30), the Adult Partial Hospital/Intensive Outpatient program consists of three to four groups per day, depending on level of care, with an average length of stay of three to four weeks.

-Individualized treatment plans are developed for each participant focusing on the reduction of symptoms, exploration of the psychological factors that precipitate their current illness, the development of more effective coping skills, and education to increase awareness and understanding of psychiatric illnesses.
-Services also include psychiatric consultation and evaluation, and medication management and case management to ensure connection with community resources.
+Individualized treatment plans are developed for each participant focusing on the reduction of symptoms and stabilization of mood.
+The program utilizes Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT) modalities to facilitate the development of more effective coping skills.
+Services also include psychiatric consultation and evaluation, and medication management.
+Comprehensive discharge planning and community resource referrals provided.

 Behavioral Health Intensive Outpatient Program (BHIOP)